Howdy! My name is John Salt - the funny face behind this website.

 I still dabble in RC planes & cars but they just don't come close to the passion I have for RC helicopters.
 The challenge of building and flying a heli, learning about how & why they can even fly at all, the maintenance, and the many forms of flying styles, simply makes this hobby the most rewarding and fun I find.
 Crazy maybe, engaging - no question.

-I suppose the other thing I really like with RC helicopters is I can fly them outside year round.
+I suppose the other thing I really like with RC helicopters is we can fly them outside year round.

 Living in Canada where we have 6 months of winter and 6 months of poor skiing; this is something I can't do with planes because the take off field is covered in several feet of snow during the darker cold days of winter.